gethiox/HIDI/README.md

   in that case.
   Proper solution coming soon™
 - make sure `config` directory from this repository is present along with `hidi` binary (in the same directory)
+- Standard user may not have permission to read input devices directly for security reasons.
+  The best way of running this program in userspace is to give temporary privilege to `input` group with:
+  `sudo -u your_username -g input ./hidi`
+  Try to avoid running untrusted software directly with root privilege.
 - Just run by `./hidi`

 Have fun!